 Brand = Culture

-As you look at your own customer experience, take a walk in your customers shoes and see where your customer would rate you.
+As you look at your own customer experience, take a walk in your customer’s shoes and see where your customer would rate you.
 Are they with you because they love you and want to be with you or because they have to be with you?
 Even though they like the product, they may be indifferent to your brand.
 And they’ll be gone at the first chance at an alternative.
-And as a brand leader, your brand is likely stuck on a rational promise, unable to separate yourself from competitors and instead you are left competing on price and promotion.
+As a brand leader, your brand is likely stuck on a rational promise, unable to separate yourself from competitors and instead you are left competing on price and promotion.

-- Start finding ways to create a culture that is more consumer centric (customer first)
+- Start finding ways to create a culture that is more consumer-centric (customer first)

 - Set up forums for innovation—that create an energy through the culture and one that starts to take risks on the best ideas.

-- Use a purpose driven vision, with a set of beliefs and values to challenge the team to create and deliver that experience.
+- Use a purpose-driven vision, with a set of beliefs and values to challenge the team to create and deliver that experience.

-- Begin using power of a loved brand to attract and retain the best.
+- Begin using the power of a loved brand to attract and retain the best.
 Find fans of the brand who will become your front line spokespeople.
 They bring that passion for the brand.
 Just ask the guys in the blue shirts at the Apple stores.